asuender/noman/README.md

 # noman

-A command-line tool for accessing personalized notes and cheat sheets instantly.
+As I try to learn the Go language, I present you my one and only command-line tool for accessing personalized notes and cheat sheets instantly!